Building Improvement Grant (BIG)

 - The business entity must own the building at the time of application.

-- Proposed projects must be within: the 9th Street Commercial Corridor and the Downtown Development Tier (including Parrish Street), To determine whether a project is within an eligible geographic location, use .
+- Proposed projects must be within the Downtown Development Tier (including Parrish Street),or the 9th Street Commercial Corridor.
+To determine whether a project is within an eligible geographic location, contact City-County Planning Department.

 Financial Information Required